bibbox/app-openspecimen-fair/INSTALL-APP.md

 * Log into Open Specimen with default admin user "admin" and password "Login@123"

 ### Log in with the default credentials
 The default admin user name is "admin".
-The default admin password is "admin".
+The default admin password is "Login@123".

 * After logging into the application, the user will have access to the Open Specimen dashboard and the application is ready to use
 * Don't forget to change the default access credentials!